gouthamikandi210/Flu-Vaccine-Locator/README.md

 #### Insights:
 - This will assist vaccine distributors in making well-informed decisions regarding vaccine allocation to meet increased demand in particular areas if zip codes with consistently high demand (darker shades) for vaccinations is identified.
 - When hovering over the darkest blue, it reveals that the zip code (54154) has the highest average supply level.
-#### Executive summary:
-A clear understanding of supply distribution across various locations is made possible for vaccine distributors by the comprehensive overview provided by the geospatial map view.
-A color gradient from orange to darker blue indicates average supply levels, and markers sized by Loc_Admin_Zipcode provide a visual hierarchy using latitude and longitude coordinates.
-Distributors can more efficiently allocate resources and effectively address gaps in vaccine supply thanks to this user-friendly representation, which speeds up decision-making.
-Because of the dynamic features of the map, vaccine distribution efforts can be more strategically responsive in real time through monitoring and localized planning.

 ![](https://github.com/gouthamikandi210/Flu-Vaccine-Locator/blob/main/Screenshot%20(436).png)